 Malawi's third EITI Report covers oil, gas and mining sectors as well as the forestry sector for the period from 1 July 2016 and 30 June 2017.
 It was published in November 2019.

-The country is a small producer of uranium, gemstones, coal and construction materials, although the government is promoting investment in the extractive industries to reach 20% of GDP in 2020.
+The country is a small producer of uranium, gemstones, coal and construction materials, although the government is promoting investment in petroleum and in minerals such as graphite.
 Some have expressed concerns about the sector’s environmental impact, distribution of benefits and license awards, particularly related to the oil exploration around Lake Malawi.
 Malawi is implementing the EITI to build trust amongst stakeholders in the mining, oil and gas sectors.

-Malawi published its first EITI report in April 2017 covering the oil, gas, mining and forestry sectors.
+Malawi's third EITI was published in 2019, covering the oil, gas, mining and forestry sectors.

 The Ministry of Natural Resources, Energy and Mining (MNREM) is the Government Entity responsible for the administration of the minerals sector, including granting mining licences.
 It has statutory oversight of the energy, minerals, and forestry sectors.
 The minerals sector is regulated by the Mines and Minerals Act (1981) whiles the upstream oil and gas sector is regulated by the Petroleum Exploration and Production Act (1983) (PEPA).
 Plans are underway to review the legal instruments governing the extractive sector.
 Due to the importance of artisanal and small-scale mining, MNREM has drafted an Artisanal and Small Scale Mining Policy in an effort to stimulate and guide ASM operations by administering, regulating and facilitating the growth of the sub-sector through a well-organised and efficient institutional framework.